-She scowled.
-"Don't be a fool, Draco!
-Lily is a Potter, not a Weasley!" she spat the name as though it represented vermin.
+Astoria scowled.
+"Don't be a fool, Draco.
+Lily is a Potter, not a Weasley!"
+She spat the name as though it represented vermin.

 "Well, if you think about it, Lily comes from Ginny Weasley, and Rose comes from Hermione Granger," he explained in the same calm tone.

-"Of course I'm certain," she snapped.
+"Of course I'm certain," Astoria snapped.
 "She's starting Hogwarts this year, as well as Scorpius, and also that Potter boy, Albus.
-We must immediately warn Scorpius to stay away from those horrid brats – who knows what dangers they will bring to him and to us as well."
+We must immediately warn Scorpius to stay away from those horrid brats – who knows what dangers they will bring to him, and to us as well."

-"How very touching," she sneered sarcastically.
-"I expect you also want him to become best friends with all the house-elves and squibs, do you?" she mocked.
+"How very touching," Astoria sneered sarcastically.
+"I expect you also want him to become best friends with all the House-elves and Squibs, do you?" she mocked.